netobserv/network-observability-operator/README.md

 More performance fine-tuning is possible when using Kafka, ie. with `spec.deploymentModel` set to `KAFKA`:

 - You can set the size of the batches (in bytes) sent by the eBPF agent to Kafka, with `spec.agent.ebpf.kafkaBatchSize`.
 It has a similar impact than `cacheMaxFlows` mentioned above, with higher values generating less traffic and less CPU usage, but more memory consumption and more latency.
-It is recommended to keep these two settings somewhat aligned (ie. do not set a super low `cacheMaxFlows` with high `kafkaBatchSize`, or the other way around).
 We expect the default values to be a good fit for most environments.

 - If you find that the Kafka consumer might be a bottleneck, you can increase the number of replicas with `spec.processor.kafkaConsumerReplicas`, or set up an horizontal autoscaler with `spec.processor.kafkaConsumerAutoscaler`.